ashleyaalbert/DNAAnalysisSystem/README.md

 V01243.1 Rat gene for insulin 2

-## Support
-For support, email the authors at aaa016@bucknell.edu, cpe006@bucknell.edu, stv002@bucknell.edu, or kbw011@bucknell.edu.

-## Contributing
-We are currently not looking for contributions to the system, however, if you would like to suggest an improvement that can be made or algorithm that can be added, email one of the authors above.

 ## Authors and acknowledgment
 Authors of this project include Ashley Albert, Charlie Ehrbar, Sam Vickers, and Katrina Wilson.

-## License
-This project is not licensed.

-## Project Status and Roadmap
-This project is currently complete, but open to adding new algorithms that can analyze DNA sequences and queries.